emarsden/pgmacs/doc/src/about.md

   PostgreSQL compatibility and does not work with PGmacs.
 The system tables that we query to obtain the list of tables in the current database are not implemented.

-- ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata and no support for basic PostgreSQL-flavoured SQL commands such as `SET`.
+- ClickHouse v24.5 does not work: its implementation of the PostgreSQL wire protocol is very limited, with no support for the `pg_type` metadata and no support for basic PostgreSQL-flavoured SQL commands such as `SET`.

 ## License

 PGmacs is distributed under the terms of the GNU General Public License, version 3.

-Copyright 2023-2024 Eric Marsden.
+Copyright 2023-2025 Eric Marsden.